 West Haven, Connecticut, United States

-Primary Outcome Variable #3: Abuse potential of CBD (DEQ)
+Abuse potential of CBD measured by the Drug Effects Questionnaire (DEQ)

-Time frame: +210 minutes post dose
+Time frame: +210 minutes after the administration of CBD

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.